 - Blob Storage can be used like a file system for storing and sharing documents and other personal data.

 - Static web assets like images can be stored in blobs and made available for public download as if they were files on a web server.

 - Many Azure components use blobs behind the scenes.
 For example, Azure Cloud Shell stores your files and configuration in blobs, and Azure Virtual Machines uses blobs for hard-disk storage.

 Some apps will constantly create, update, and delete blobs as part of their work.
 Others will use a small set of blobs and rarely change them.

 Storage accounts, containers, and metadata

-In Blob storage, every blob lives inside a blob container.
+In Blob Storage, every blob lives inside a blob container.
 You can store an unlimited number of blobs in a container and an unlimited number of containers in a storage account.
-Containers are "flat" — they can only store blobs, not other containers.
+Containers are "flat"; they can only store blobs, not other containers.

-The Blob storage API and client libraries
+Blob Storage API and client libraries

-The Blob storage API is REST-based and supported by client libraries in many popular languages.
+The Blob Storage API is REST-based and supported by client libraries in many popular languages.
 It lets you write apps that create and delete blobs and containers, upload and download blob data, and list the blobs in a container.